 - Spending time outdoors (in or near a rural area)

 - Being near water (rivers, lakes, the sea or all three)

 That brought us to Dartington, and the job which made the move possible was in Plymouth.
 That job I took didn’t turn out as I expected, and that experience and my current predicament has forced me to think again about what I want to do.
 That led me to come up with the same list of priorities as we did as a family, but for my professional life.

 My career path to date has been a fairly conventional one; Technical IT Support > Team Lead > Manager > Senior Manager.
-I’m told I’m a good manager (by the people who work for me), and a well-informed, thoughtful and constructive leader of change (by leaders I’ve worked for).
+I’m told I’m a good manager (by the people who work for me), and a well-informed, thoughtful and constructive leader of change (by directors I’ve worked for).
 However, my passion has always been information security, enabling organisations to achieve their aims without the risk of data loss, disclosure and interruption of service.

-In that environment, good Information Security Managers who can communicate with board, the staff, and the customers will be in high demand, and that is the space I want to move into.
+In that environment, good Information Security Managers who can communicate with the board, the staff, and customers will be in high demand, and that is the space I want to move into.
 I already have some of the qualifications (BCS Certified Information Security Management and APMG ISO 27001:2013 Practitioner) and I’m using my new found free time to refresh my cloud security knowledge (aiming for the Certificate of Cloud Security Knowledge or CCSK, and Microsoft Certified: Azure Security Engineer Associate).